A note on rank zero quadratic twists of a Mordell curve: Acknowledgements

-The author is grateful to Prof. Kalyan Chakraborty for his careful reading, helpful comments and suggestions.
-The author would like to thank Dr. Kalyan Banerjee for fruitful discussion on this manuscript.
-The author is supported by the SERB-NPDF (PDF/2017/001958), Govt. of India.
+The authors are grateful to Prof. Kalyan Chakraborty for his careful reading, helpful comments and suggestions.
+The authors are grateful to the anonymous referee(s) for valuable comments, which have improved the presentation of the paper.
+This work was supported by SERB CRG grant (No. CRG/2023/007323) and MATRICS grant (No. MTR/2021/000762), Govt. of India.